Skip to content

 max(.col)Maximum value

-Sorting with sort_by
+Sorting with sortBy

 tova

-sorted = users |> sort_by(.name)
+sorted = users |> sortBy(.name)

-ranked = users |> sort_by(.score, desc: true)
+ranked = users |> sortBy(.score, desc: true)

 Limiting with limit